tachiyomiorg/website/website/src/docs/faq/application/browse/index.md

    - Search for an extension for the website you found in *step 1* within the [extensions list](/extensions/).

 ### If You Find the Series on a Specific Scanlator or Aggregator With an Extension
-Download the relevant extension, locate it under **Browse -> Sources**, and proceed to search for the series there.
+Download the relevant extension, locate it under <nav to="sources">, and proceed to search for the series there.

 ### If You Find the Series on a Specific Scanlator or Aggregator Without an Extension
 Check if a request has been made to add the site as an extension [here](https://github.com/tachiyomiorg/tachiyomi-extensions/issues) and confirm it's not on the [list of extensions that won't be added back](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/3475).